LuChenLab/DEMINERS/README.md

 #### (optional) Training your own basecalling model

-`densecall train` - train a densecall model.

-To train a model using your own reads, first preprocess the reads according to [rodan](https://github.com/biodlab/RODAN) and [taiyaki](https://github.com/nanoporetech/taiyaki) and use the output hdf5 files as the train/valid data for training.
+If you want to train a **Densecall** model using your own reads, first preprocess them using  [Rodan](https://github.com/biodlab/RODAN) and [Taiyaki](https://github.com/nanoporetech/taiyaki).
+The output `.hdf5` files will be used as training and validation datasets.

 ```shell
 densecall train --config densecall/models/configs/rna_r9.4.1@v1.toml \